 We conduct many of our research and preclinical activities with contracted third parties located outside of the United States, including in China.
 In February 2023, we announced that we acquired the ownership stake of Kinnjiu previously held by the Series A investors for \$24.0 million, using a combination of \$9.1 million in cash and 2.2 million shares of common stock of Kinnate.
-We retain Kinnjiu's cash, intellectual property and other assets, including key personnel and its legal entity structure.
-Kinnjiu enables the potential development and commercialization of certain targeted oncology product candidates across People's Republic of China, Hong Kong, Taiwan and Macau.
-Any disruption in the operations of such third parties or in their ability to meet our needs, whether as a result of (i) operational challenges, such as delays or disruptions in supply chains, difficulties in hiring and retaining key employees and other service providers, or changes in or failure to successfully execute development, commercialization or other strategic plans, (ii) regulatory obstacles caused by changes in or newly adopted applicable rules and regulations of governing entities, (iii) adverse global or regional economic conditions or geopolitical conflicts, such as the ongoing conflict between Ukraine and Russia, including the sanctions imposed by the United States, the European Union and others on Russia and other related parties, (iv) a natural disaster or public health emergency, such as the COVID-19 pandemic, or (v) other causes, could impair our ability to operate our business on a day-to-day basis and to continue development of our programs.
+We retain Kinnjiu's cash, intellectual property, other assets and legal entity structure.
+In addition, we separated from all Kinnjiu personnel.
+Any disruption in the operations of such third parties or in their ability to meet our needs, whether as a result of (i) operational challenges, such as delays or disruptions in supply chains, difficulties in hiring and retaining key employees and other service providers, or changes in or failure to successfully execute development, commercialization or other strategic plans, (ii) regulatory obstacles caused by changes in or newly adopted applicable rules and regulations of governing entities, (iii) adverse global or regional economic conditions or geopolitical conflicts, such as the ongoing conflicts in the Middle East and between Ukraine and Russia, including the sanctions imposed by the United States, the European Union and others on Russia and other related parties, (iv) a natural disaster or public health emergency, such as the COVID-19 pandemic, or (v) other causes, could impair our ability to operate our business on a day-to-day basis and to continue development of our programs.
 Furthermore, since many of these third parties and Kinnjiu are located in China, we are exposed to the possibility of disruption and increased costs in the event of changes in the foreign policies of the United States government or the domestic or foreign policies of the government of China, political unrest or unstable economic conditions in China.
-For example, a trade war between the
+For example, a trade war between the United States and China could lead to tariffs on the chemical intermediates used in our product candidates.
+Any of these matters c

-We will need to grow the size and capabilities of our organization, and we may experience difficulties in managing this growth.
+We may need to grow the size and capabilities of our organization, and we may experience difficulties in managing this growth.

-In order to successfully implement our development and commercialization plans and strategies, and as we continue operating as a public company, we expect to need significant additional managerial, operational, sales, marketing, financial and other personnel.
+Under the Strategic Plan, we recently reduced our workforce by approximately 70%, but in order to successfully implement our development and commercialization plans and strategies, and as we continue operating as a public company, we may need significant additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth will impose significant added responsibilities on members of management, including:

-- · identifying, recruiting, integrating, maintaining, retaining and motivating our current and additional employees; - managing our internal development efforts effectively, including the preclinical, clinical, FDA, EMA and other comparable foreign regulatory authorities' review process for our RAF and FGFR programs and our other product candidates, while complying with any contractual obligations to contractors and other third parties; - · managing increasing operational and managerial complexity; and - · improving our operational, financial and management controls, reporting systems and procedures.
+- · identifying, recruiting, integrating, maintaining, retaining and motivating our current and additional employees; - managing our internal development efforts effectively, including the preclinical, clinical, FDA, EMA and other comparable foreign regulatory authorities' review process for our RAF program and our other product candidates, while complying with any contractual obligations to contractors and other third parties; - · managing increasing operational and managerial complexity; and - improving our operational, financial and management controls, reporting systems and procedures.

-Our future financial performance and our ability to successfully develop and, if approved, commercialize product candidates developed from our RAF and FGFR programs and research programs will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.
+Our future financial performance and our ability to successfully develop and, if approved, commercialize product candidates developed from our RAF program, our c-MET inhibitor KIN-8741 and CDK4 selective research program will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.